 Young tomato plants become stunted below 50 degrees Fahrenheit as mature plants fail to produce fruit at this temperature.

-Temperatures below the 32-degree Fahrenheit mark (0 degrees Celsius) cause frost that eventually kills the tomato plant and the fruits.
+Temperatures below the 32-degree Fahrenheit mark (0 degrees Celsius) cause frost, eventually killing the tomato plant and the fruits.

 Tomato plants survive up to a temperature of 33 degrees Fahrenheit (0.5 degrees Celsius), though they do not yield or grow at this point.